StoneVerve/Acala-Challenge/README.md

 # Acala-Challenge
 Acala's scheduler challenge

-Implementation of a time delaying multi-sig admin contract using the schedular feature of Acala EVM
+Implementation of a time delaying multi-sig admin contract using the scheduler feature of Acala EVM

-The multi-signature contract administrates an upgradable contract.
-The upgradable contract is implemented using the Transparent Proxy approach.
+The multi-signature contract administrates an upgradeable contract.
+The upgradeable contract is implemented using the Transparent Proxy approach.

 ## Dependecies